-The Parks & Reserves contribution must not exceed the greater of 7.5% of land value and the value equivalent of 20m2 for each additional unit created.
+\ The Parks & Reserves contribution must not exceed the greater of 7.5% of land value and the value equivalent of 20m2 for each additional unit created.

-No new water service connections are provided for in Clive, Waimarama, Waipatiki, Whakatu and Whirinaki.
-At the discretion of the Water Supply Manager where capacity becomes available, council will permit a new service connection but under a Service Level Agreement where a financial contribution may be required.
+\\ No new water service connections are provided for in Clive, Waimarama, Waipatiki, Whakatu and Whirinaki.
+At the discretion of the Water Supply Manager where capacity becomes available, Council will permit a new service connection but under a Service Level Agreement where a financial contribution may be required.

-Non-Residential Development and Subdivision (Outside Irongate and Omahu Industrial Catchments): Section 4.4 and Table 4.4.1 need to be applied in conjunction with the above table.
+Non-Residential Development and Subdivision (Outside Irongate and Omahu Industrial Catchments): Section 4.5 and Table 4.5.1 need to be applied in conjunction with the above table.

-Table A-2 HOWARD STREET DEVELOPMENT AREA PER HOUSEHOLD
+т 'ahla Δ-2 HOWARD STREET DEVEL ODMENT AREA PER HOUSEHOLD

-Activity Area of Demand DC per HUE (Excluding GST) DC per HUE (Including GST) Internal Servicing DC Howard Street Development Area \$20,775.00 \$23,891.25 (Roading, Stormwater, Wastewater & Water)
+Activity Area of Demand DC per HUE (Excluding GST) DC per HUE (Including GST) Internal Servicing DC Howard Street Development Area \$19,301.00 \$22,196.15 (Roading, Stormwater, Wastewater & Water)